takase/takase.github.io/lm_performance.md

-# Performance (perplexity, i.e., lower is better) of Neural Language Models
+# Perplexity (lower is better) of Neural Language Models

-Exclude scores of methods using test data statistics such as cache mechanism updated at 2018/9/28
+Exclude scores of methods using test data statistics such as cache mechanism

+updated at 2018/9/28

 ### Penn Treebank (PTB)